 The first one we will look at would be the survival of the bass.
-A bass needs food, oxygen and cover to survive.
-If any one of these three elements are not present in a body of water a bass could not survive; and just by knowing why these three elements are so important for survival will already start to make you a more successful angler.
+A bass needs food, oxygen, and cover to survive.
+If any one of these three elements is not present in a body of water, a bass could not survive; and just knowing why these three elements are so crucial for survival will already make you a more successful angler.

-A bass will eat just about anything at any given time.
+Bass will eat just about anything at any given time.
 These include rats, mice, ducklings, frogs, snakes, salamanders, worms, lizards, grubs, baitfish, insects, leeches, and more.
-Is it any wonder why all the many different tackle manufacturing companies have so many different shapes and types of artificial baits on the market today?
-But, there are certain types of artificial baits that bass usually prefer over the others, and a lot of these I cover at my 3-day Bass Fishing School.
+Is it any wonder why many different tackle manufacturing companies have so many different shapes and types of artificial baits on the market today?
+But, there are certain types of artificial baits that bass usually prefer over the others.
+Those are the ones that closely resemble natural prey.

 Oxygen is an element that all living creatures need to survive.
-By knowing water oxygen content in various areas an angler will develop a better understanding why a bass acts the way it does under many different conditions.
-When a bass has a limited supply of oxygen, it tends to get more disoriented and much slower or lethargic.
-The "Key" in understanding oxygen levels in water is the cooler the water the more oxygen content, and the warmer the water the less oxygen content.
-The more oxygen a bass can get the more active it will be.
-During the summer when the water temperature hits the 80-degree mark or higher, the oxygen level in the water will start to diminish.
+By knowing water oxygen content in various areas, an angler will better understand why a bass acts the way it does under many different conditions.
+When a bass has a limited oxygen supply, it tends to get more disoriented and much slower or lethargic.
+The key in understanding oxygen levels is the cooler the water, the more oxygen content, and the warmer the water, the less oxygen content.
+The more oxygen a bass can get, the more active it will be.
+During the summer, when the water temperature hits the 80-degree mark or higher, the oxygen level in the water will start to diminish.

 How does this relate to bass fishing?
 Bass will usually do one of two things in a low oxygen situation.
-They will drop down (usually under the thermocline mark) to water that is cooler for a larger supply of oxygen, or they will head for vegetation areas because of the constant supply of oxygen that aquatic plants provide.
-This is mostly the case during the spring, summer, and early fall.
+They will drop down to cooler water for a larger supply of oxygen or head for vegetation areas because of the constant supply of oxygen that aquatic plants provide.
+This is primarily the case during the spring, summer, and early fall.